webpro/Automated-SPA-Testing/README.md

 * **Integration Testing**: combine functions and involve real dependencies (CMS, database, etc.).
 * **Acceptance Testing**: validate correct behavior of the product by the customer.

-This document only focuses on unit and functional testing for client-side single-page applications (SPA), leaving integration and acceptance testing are out of scope.
+This document only focuses on unit and functional testing for client-side single-page applications (SPA), leaving integration and acceptance testing out of scope.

 ## Requirements